lillyzh/photoshare-reactJS/README.md

 # photoshare-reactJS

 ## App Description
-A facebook like web application that lets user save their favorite photos, like/dislike friends' photos and leave comments on them.
+A full stack web application that lets user save their favorite photos, like/dislike friends' photos and leave comments on them.

 ## Technology Used
-ReactJS\\
-Node.js
-MongoDB
-Javascript
+ReactJS, Node.js, MongoDB, Javascript

 ## Links to App Video